Dili: History

+Initial Portuguese settlement

-Dili has played a central role in the history of East Timor.
+Dili has played a central role in the history of Timor-Leste.
 However, early records about Timor, especially before the 1700s, are sparse.
 The tumultuous history of the city has resulted in a great deal of information being lost; archives in the city were destroyed in 1779, 1890, 1975, and 1999.

 The island of Timor was possibly known as a source for sandalwood in the 15th century.
 The first recorded Portuguese voyage to the island from Portuguese Malacca occurred in 1516, returning with sandalwood.
 In 1521, sandalwood was left out of a list of products under royal monopoly, leaving most trade with Timor in the hands of private enterprises.
 Portuguese and Spanish interest in the island increased in the 1520s, with regular trade established by 1524.
 In the late 1500s, administrative officials began to be appointed to nearby Solor with jurisdiction over that island and Timor, signifying increasing state interest in Portuguese activities there.

 The Netherlands began to compete for control of the island in 1613, especially in the west.
 A rebellion in 1629 forced the Portuguese off the island for three years.
 In 1641, a number of kings in Timor converted to Catholicism while seeking Portuguese protection.
 This introduced a political dimension to Portuguese influence, which had previously been primarily economic.
+Timor became administratively separated from Solor in 1646, although the exact administrative structure is unknown.
+It received its first dedicated governor in 1702, who resided in Lifau.
+This reflected the growing importance of Timor compared to nearby Flores.
+1749 saw Dutch military forces take control over large portions of the island, broadly reflecting current borders.